penguintutor/pixel-server/README.md

 # Change log

+## June 2022
+Authentication and logging enabled.
+This is a significant change which brings in additional security.
+Changes may be needed to user configuration files as well as generating a new user to administer the system.

+You may need to install additional libraries including python3-argon2 `sudo apt install python3-argon2`

 ## May 2022
 Additional color option of "Custom Color".
 This allows custom colors to be used through a custom.light.cfg file.
 This is particularly useful if you want to be able to control color using cheerlights or would like to provide your own home automation with non-volitile color changes.